 Although this list is not meant to be all-inclusive, most protected works fall into one of the specified categories.
 These categories are broader than they initially appear to be.
 For example, computer programs and most compilations are registered as "literary works," while maps and architectural plans are registered as "pictorial, graphic, and sculptural works."

 In order for a work to be protectable, it must be fixed in a tangible medium of expression.
 A work is considered fixed when it is stored on some medium in which it can be perceived, reproduced, or otherwise communicated.
-For example, a song is considered fixed when it is written down on paper.
+For example, a song can be fixed by writing it down on a piece of paper.
 The paper is the medium on which the song can be perceived, reproduced and communicated.
 It is not necessary that the medium be such that a human can perceive the work, as long as the work can be perceived by a machine.
-Thus, the song is also fixed the moment the author records it onto a cassette tape.
-Similarly, a computer program is fixed when stored on a computer hard drive.
+Thus, the song is also fixed the moment the author records it on a voice recorder.
+Similarly, a computer program is fixed when stored on a computer' memory.
 In fact, courts have even held that a computer program is fixed when it exists in the RAM of a computer.
 This is true even though this "fixation" is temporary, and will disappear once power is removed from the computer.
 (For more information on when a work is not fixed, see the BitLaw discussion on how unfixed works are not protected by copyright law).

 No other actions are required for copyright protection.
 There is no need to file an application for copyright protection, or to even place a copyright notice on a work.
 These additional steps, often referred to as "formalities," were previously required to secure copyright protection.
 Under the current law, the formalities of registration and notice now merely serve as recommended steps to expand the protection provided by copyright (see the discussion on copyright formalities for more information).